csc-training/summerschool/gpu-hip/docs/01-kernels.md

 # HIP

-- Heterogeneous-computing Interface for Portability
+- Heterogeneous-Computing Interface for Portability
     - AMD effort to offer a common programming interface that works on both CUDA and ROCm devices
 - HIP is a C++ runtime API and kernel programming language